 Signs of Root Knot Nematodes on Onions

 Nematodes are microscopic roundworms that live in the soil, most of which do not damage plants.
 The root knot nematode is not one of those roundworms.
 It lives in the roots of a host plant, and there are four species that affect onions.
-They are able to infect onion roots when temperatures in the soil are over 41 degrees Fahrenheit (5 degrees Celsius).
+They are able to infect onion roots when temperatures in the soil are over 41 degrees F. (5 degrees C.).

 Underground, the roots will develop galls, swollen and enlarged areas of the roots.
 Root growth will be stunted, and you’ll see shorter roots than is normal.

 Onion Root Knot Nematode Management

 Controlling onion root knot nematodes starts with prevention.
 There are no resistant onion varieties, but you can use plants or seeds that are clean and nematode free.
 This doesn’t, however, mean you won’t get an infestation because the nematodes may already be in your soil.